March 2019 North American blizzard: Texas

 At San Augustin Pass and at Pine Springs, Texas wind gusts of 104 and 103 mph respectively were recorded.
 At Grand Prairie's municipal airport, a wind gust of 109 mph (175 km/h) tore through, flipping several small airplanes.
 Winds were great enough in the Texas panhandle to blow over numerous tractor-trailers.

 Wyoming

 Blizzard conditions were reported for all of eastern Wyoming, especially in the southeastern sections of the state from Casper to the state capital in Cheyenne.
 Snowfalls in excess of one foot were recorded in several locations with wind gusts of 76 mph in Carbon County.
-Both Interstate 25 and 80 were closed through most of the state.
+Both Interstate 25 and Interstate 80 were closed through most of the state.

 An additional snow squall moved across Southeast Wyoming Friday through Sunday, adding 1-2 inches of snow.
 Due to the location of the low, many areas were above freezing and had rain instead, which prompted the NWS to issue Flood watches and warnings in the area.